 6- Approval Process Agreed electronically by Chair of C&FS DEG on 27/12/25 noting the EIA indicates a positive overall impact.
-Please set out comments from the Corporate Policy Team for
+Corporate Policy Team Please set out comments from the Corporate Policy Team Sign off by the Senior Responsible Officer for the Project. •